Adult Happy Meals, McRib, feed McDonald's sales in Q4

 AP Business Writer

-A “farewell tour” for the cult favorite McRib sandwich drew in more customers in November.
+A “farewell tour” for the cult favorite McRib sandwich drew in more U.S. customers in November and World Cup promotions fueled double-digit increases in delivery sales in McDonald’s ten largest markets.

+“Our brand is clearly in the strongest position it’s been in years, attributable in part to our best-in-class marketing engine,” CEO Chris Kempczinski said Tuesday during a conference call with investors.

-Strong sales at home helped overcome weakness in China, where stores were impacted by government COVID-19 restrictions.
+Strong sales at home helped overcome weakness in China due to government COVID-19 restrictions, yet McDonald’s still opened 700 restaurants in the country last year.

+McDonald’s raised prices in the fourth quarter as its costs for food, wages and energy continued to climb.
+But that had little impact on customer demand.
+Kempczinski said some lower-income consumers are ordering cheaper items or including less in each order, but they are coming more often.

+“Overall, the consumer __ whether it’s in Europe or the U.S. __ is actually holding up better than what I would have expected a year ago or six months ago,” Kempczinski said.
+But he said the company will have to remain disciplined about pricing this year to keep customers coming in.

 Fourth quarter revenue fell 1% to $5.9 billion, but that still beat analysts expectations for $5.7 billion.
 Overseas revenue was weaker because of the strong dollar; 60% of McDonald’s sales come from outside the U.S.